microchip-pic-avr-examples/pic16f18076-unique-identifier-mplab-melody/README.md

 ## Setup

-The PIC16F18076 Curiosity Nano Development Board is used as the test platform.
+The PIC16F18076 Curiosity Nano Development board is used as the test platform.
 This board has an onboard programmer/debugger and is equipped with a virtual serial port.

 The following configurations must be made for this project: